fey-ruto/fey-ruto/README.md

 - 📧 Email: faithruto180@gmail.com

 ---
-✨ *“Building Data & AI Solutions for Impact and Career Growth”*
+✨ *“Using Data and AI to solve real-world problems and create measurable impact.”*